sumandey07/CalcEMI/README.md

 This is a Simple EMI Calculator app with basic calculator app.

-Deveoped with ❤️ by Suman Dey
+Made with ❤️ by Suman Dey

 If you like it give it a star and you can also fork the repo.